|

 Also known as Dalway harp or Fitzgerald Harp

-On display at the National Museum of Ireland, Collins barracks, Dublin, Ireland, alongside a modern reconstruction by Bob Evans and Guy Flockhart.
+Owned by the National Museum of Ireland, Collins Barracks, in storage (not on display).
+A modern reconstruction by Bob Evans and Guy Flockhart is also in Collins Barracks.

 "Large Low Headed" design;